c123ian/advanced_podcast_gen/README.md

 ## 🔍 Further Development

-- Add more voice options
-- Support additional input formats
-- Implement background music
+- Experiment more with adjusting the prompt, but allow for testing individually at each pahse.
+- Support additional [input formats](https://github.com/meta-llama/llama-recipes/pull/750) (i.e. YouTube URLs, requires Modal Labs 'Team 'subscription in order to avail of IP Proxy)
+- Implement music at the start or end using Bark's `♪ ` surronding lyrics gnerated by an LLM (based on podcast topic)
-- Add more granular control over podcast style and format
+- Add more granular control over podcast style and format (allow user to make addional comments and concatinate that to the scrip generating prompt - similar to Googl'es NotebookLLM feature).
-- Improve summarization for very long content
+- Improve summarization for very long content rather then harsh truncation.
+- Use [server-side-events (SSE)](https://github.com/DrChrisLevy/DrChrisLevy.github.io/blob/main/posts/sse/sse.ipynb) to tigger the audio player.

 ## 📄 License